Crowdedlight/Crows-Zeus-Additions/readme.md

 Currently including:

-* **Scatter Teleport;** Allows Zeus to select players to teleport to position spread in a pattern.
+* **Scatter Teleport:** Allows Zeus to select players to teleport to position spread in a pattern.
+Can include the vic players are inside.
 Useful for TPing into parachuting while ensuring players are seperated from eachother
+* **Center Camera on Unit:** Right click a unit and select this option, and the zeus camera will continously center on the unit even while moving.
+Is handy for following moving targets while finding the module or setting you need.
 * **Inflict ACE Medical damage:** with selection of limb, damage-type and damage.
 (Useful for medic training of specific wounds.
 Logs dmg and target in RPT log files when used)
 * **Remove trees:** Remove trees in an distance from position.
 Works globally and should work for JIP.
 Removes collision of removed objects
 * **Restore trees:** Restores trees previously removed in an distance from the clicked position.